Anudeep-K2001/mini-projects/README.md

 # mini-projects

-Small to medium utility software more or less for practice purposes
+Small to medium utility software which are made for practice purposes.